isomerpages/nlb-mobile-guide/spotlight/Kids/scwyc1.md

 <a href="https://nlb.overdrive.com/media/%7B7457F25D-2830-4EC5-9547-CB1986379739%7D"><img src="/images/PL-1-paper2.jpg" style="width:300px; text-align:left;"></a><br/>
 Call Number: English736.982 STE -[ART]<br/>
 Publisher: Tuttle Pub, 2010<br/>
 Origami Games is a unique twist on the traditional origami paper craft book.
 It contains clear and easy illustrated instructions for creating whimsical origami game pieces.
-At its heart, it offers suggestions on how to use origami to play both fun, competitive, and cooperative games, building individual skills and teamwork.
-A perfect origami-for-kids book it also encourages folders to come up with and document their own customized games using a template provided in the back of the book, making it a great way to learn origami.<br/>
+At its heart, it offers suggestions on how to use origami to play both fun, competitive, and cooperative games, building individual skills and teamwork.<br/>
 Borrow the eBook <a href="https://nlb.overdrive.com/media/%7B7457F25D-2830-4EC5-9547-CB1986379739%7D">with the app</a> 📱 or <a href="https://nlb.overdrive.com/media/%7B7457F25D-2830-4EC5-9547-CB1986379739%7D">online</a> 💻.
 <h4>Tip for parents:</h4>
 <p>Home-based learning provides an opportunity to make better relationships with our children.
 One-on-one time makes children feel loved and secure.
 Set aside 20 minutes, or longer each day to make them feel important.</p>